NCIP/gdc-docs/docs/API/Users_Guide/Getting_Started.md

 A large variety of tools are available to visualize and prepare calls to the GDC API.

-The following tools can be used to communicate with GDC API (non-exhaustive list):
+The following is a non-exhaustive list of tools that can be used to communicate with the GDC API:

 | Tool        | Type     |
 | ------------- |-------------|